 - Vocational retraining: If your doctor’s restrictions bar your return to work, you can get the insurance company to pay you while you go back to school and get retrained into a new profession.

-- Medical expenses: All medical bills incurred because of your injury are part of your worker's compensation claim (whether paid by your health insurance company, out of your own pocket, or outstanding bills).
+- Medical expenses: All medical bills incurred because of your injury are part of your workers’ compensation claim (whether they were paid by your health insurance company, were paid for out of your own pocket or are outstanding bills).

-- Permanent total disability: Lifetime benefits occur where there is no reasonably stable work you can do because of your permanent restrictions.
+- Permanent total disability: Lifetime benefits occur when there is no reasonably stable work you can do because of your permanent restrictions.